Skip to Content

 If you’re wondering how to refinish wood furniture but aren’t sure where to start, this is a great beginner’s guide.
 See the step-by-step instructions and tips from my personal experience below.

 But since we’ve moved, I’ve been doing some thrifting and acquiring some new pieces for the house.
 Since this house was built in the 60s, it is perfect for older pieces.
-I found the table I’m working on in this post while thrift-picking around town one day.
+I found the table I’m working on in this article while thrift-picking around town one day.

 I love it because it’s small, even when fully extended.
 And the extension mechanisms are all wood, not metal—meaning less prone to failure/breaking.
-So this post builds on my much older how to stain and seal wood post with some extra info for furniture.

 old scratched up wooden table

-What to look for in a wood furniture piece to refinish…
+What to look for in a wood furniture piece to refinish

 I want to talk a bit more about why I chose this piece to take home before we go over how to refinish wood furniture.
 First, this piece was cheap!
 And I could fit it in my little car 🙂 But a few of the reasons I chose this piece are also good rules for furniture thrifting in general.